danielpeter/specfem3d/04_creating_databases.md

 To turn that option on, set parameter `NUMBER_OF_SIMULTANEOUS_RUNS` to a value greater than 1.
 To implement that, we create `NUMBER_OF_SIMULTANEOUS_RUNS` MPI sub-communicators, each of them being labeled `my_local_mpi_comm_world`, and we use them in all the routines in "src/shared/parallel.f90", except in MPI_ABORT() because in that case we need to kill the entire run.

-When that option is on, of course the number of processor cores used to start the code in the batch system must be a multiple of `NUMBER_OF_SIMULTANEOUS_RUNS`, all the individual runs must use the same number of processor cores, which as usual is NPROC in the Par_file, and thus the total number of processor cores to request from the batch system should be `NUMBER_OF_SIMULTANEOUS_RUNS` \* `NPROC`.
+When that option is on, of course the number of processor cores used to start the code in the batch system must be a multiple of `NUMBER_OF_SIMULTANEOUS_RUNS`, all the individual runs must use the same number of processor cores, which as usual is NPROC in the `DATA/Par_file`, and thus the total number of processor cores to request from the batch system should be `NUMBER_OF_SIMULTANEOUS_RUNS` \* `NPROC`.
 All the runs to perform must be placed in directories called run0001, run0002, run0003 and so on (with exactly four digits).

 Imagine you have 10 independent calculations to do, each of them on 100 cores; you have three options: